unstablecookie/aptMgrSpringReact/README.md

 Availdable in **addldap** branch.
 Open ldap integration with bind authentication.
 The docker config comes with pre-configured open ldap server :
 3 users , 2 role groups.
-user1:password1 ,- no permissions across application
+user1:password1 ,- no permissions across application.
-user2:password2 ,- permissions to add own property user3:password3 ,- permissions to add property and view all properties.
+user2:password2 ,- permissions to add own property. user3:password3 ,- permissions to add property and view all properties.